millix/millix-wallet/README.md

 ## Release Schedules

-Copay uses the `MAJOR.MINOR.BATCH` convention for versioning.
-Any release that adds features should modify the MINOR or MAJOR number.
+millix-wallet uses the `MAJOR.MINOR.BATCH` convention for versioning.
+Any release that adds features should modify the MINOR or MAJOR number if it's a breaking change.

 ### Bug Fixing Releases